Ethel MacDonald: Early years

-Camelia Ethel McDonald was born on 24 February 1909 in Bellshill, Scotland, to Andrew McDonald, a coach painter, and Daisy Watts.
-A native of North Lanarkshire, Ethel MacDonald, the fifth of nine children, left home at 16, joined the Independent Labour Party (ILP) and worked at various jobs.
-In 1925 she met Guy Aldred and, with him, became politically active in the Anti-Parliamentary Communist Federation (APCF).
-In 1933 she accepted his invitation to work as his secretary, and joined him in the June 1934 formation of the United Socialist Movement (USM).
+Camelia Ethel McDonald was born on 24 February 1909 in Bellshill (Note: Dolan 2009 stated 'Motherwell'.
+In contrast the Evening Times and Gray 2009 stated 'Bellshill'.), North Lanarkshire, Scotland, to Andrew McDonald, a coach painter, and Daisy Watts.
+MacDonald was the fifth of nine children.
+She left home at 16, joined the Independent Labour Party (ILP) and worked at various jobs.
+In 1925 she met Guy Aldred, who later appointed her as the Secretary of the Anti-Parliamentary Communist Federation (APCF) upon its inception in 1933.
+In June 1934 she joined him in the formation of the United Socialist Movement (USM).
 During this time she became fluent in French and German.

 Spanish Civil War

 In November 1936 MacDonald travelled to Barcelona with Guy Aldred's partner, Jenny Patrick, to represent and show the support of the Scottish anarchist movement for the Republican faction in the Spanish Civil War.
 In January 1937 she began to transmit regular English-language reports on the war on Barcelona's widely heard anarchist radio station run by the National Confederation of Labor (CNT).

 In the crackdown following the events of May 1937 she assisted the escape of anarchists wanted by the Communist secret police and smuggled into prison letters and food for fellow anarchists held by regional authorities.
-Through her activities in helping anarchists escape Spain, she became renowned in the British press as the "Scots Scarlet Pimpernel".
+Through her activities in helping anarchists escape Spain, she became renowned in the British press as the Scots Scarlet Pimpernel.
 Between July and November 1937, she was a national figure in the newspapers, with daily reports and inquiries as to her whereabouts and activities.

-Death of Bob Smillie
+The death of Bob Smillie

 On 12 June 1937, Bob Smillie, who was a member of the Independent Labour Party that had been fighting with the POUM forces for the Republicans, died while being held by the Valencia police.
 The police stated that his death had been caused by peritonitis, however, rumours flew around Valencia that he had been beaten to death.
 MacDonald began reporting the latter version of events on her radio broadcasts and in newspaper articles.
-This eventually led to her own arrest.
+This eventually led to her being captured and imprisoned on several occasions.